- "The world outside your window."

 - I Just Want to Be Normal: Ken "Star Brand" Connell, Kathy Ling of Psi-Force and Stephanie Harrington of D.P.
 7 , among others.

 - Jerkass: Kenneth Connell in Star Brand, Dennis "Scuzz" Cuzinski in D.P.
 7, Wayne Tucker in Psi-Force.

 - President Evil: Philip Nolan Voigt, a sociopath hungry for power of any kind, uses his ability to absorb other paranormals' powers to become President.

 - President Superhero: An attempt to assassinate Ronald Reagan fails because the White Event has given him regenerative powers.

 - Retcon: Used to explain away the Magical Land in Justice and the aliens in Star Brand, both of which were originally intended to be taken at face value.

-- Suddenly Significant City: Denver becomes the American capital after two powerful paranormals trash Washington, DC during a fight in Psi-Force.
+- Suddenly Significant City: After the battle between Psi-Hawk and Rodstvow trashes Washington, D.C. in Psi-Force, Denver becomes the American capital.
 Possibly a Shout-Out to a similar plot point in Robert A. Heinlein's The Door into Summer.